cncf/k8s-conformance/instructions.md

 ## Amendment for Private Review

-If you need a private review for an unreleased product, please contact conformance@cncf.io.
-Note that your results must be made public at launch, at the time you start using the Certified Kubernetes Marks.
+If you need a private review for an unreleased product, please email a zip file containing what you would otherwise submit as a pull request to conformance@cncf.io.
+We'll review and confirm that you are ready to be Certified Kubernetes as soon as you open the pull request.
+We can then often arrange to accept your pull request soon after you make it, at which point you become Certified Kubernetes.

 ## Review